wasp-lang/wasp/web/docs/data-model/operations/queries.md

 const doneTasks = await getFilteredTasks({ isDone: true })
 ```

-Wasp supports automatic full-stack type safety à la tRPC.
+Wasp supports **automatic full-stack type safety**.
-You only need to define the Query's type on the backend, and the frontend will automatically know how to call it.
+You only need to specify the Query's type in its server-side definition, and the client code will automatically know its API payload types.

 </TabItem>
 </Tabs>